ryanmalani/workshops/tutorials/uds-tutorial.md

 For other issues, check:
 1. All required CLI tools (UDS, Zarf) are correctly installed and up to date.
 2. You have necessary permissions to pull images from specified repositories.
-3. You have install UDS-Core and the required CRD's into your kubernetes cluster.
+3. You have installed UDS-Core and the required CRD's into your kubernetes cluster.
 4. Your kubernetes cluster, if not using K3D, has a default `storageclass` set.
-5. Your network connection if having trouble pulling remote packages or images.
+5. Check if your network connection is having trouble pulling remote packages or images.